-Source: Metro Area Travel Improvement Study, Physical Conditions Assessment October 6, 2014 existing information, but shows overall, Nebraska has a greater level of pavement conditions compared to the conditions in Iowa.
+Source: Metro Area Travel Improvement Study, Physical Conditions Assessment October 6, 2014

 Note that the numbers above represent data collected solely by the state and do not cover the roadway system in its entirety.
 This also accounts for the discrepancy between the road conditions on the Iowa and Nebraska sides of the region.
 Therefore, while these numbers are helpful at providing a general idea of pavement conditions, it should be understood that they are incomplete and not precise.